agentsystems/agentsystems/README.md

 > [!NOTE]
 > **Pre-Release Software** - AgentSystems is in active development.
 Join our [Discord](https://discord.com/invite/JsxDxQ5zfV) for updates and early access.

-## Self-Hosted Platform for AI Agents
+## Self-hosted platform for discovering and running AI agents

 > 💡 **Self-hosted platform for discovering and running AI agents.**
 > Deploy specialized agents on your infrastructure—without building from scratch or using SaaS.